OliverSverko/Roblox---Zombie-Slayer-Client-Server-Connections-/README.md

 Studio: SoupForStudio
 Main Developers: Oliver Sverko & Maxwell C. Wuchter

-Completed repository for the 1st publicly available roblox game.
-The repository has 2 main parts under the "Lobby" and 1st map "Hospital Map".
+Completed repository for the Studio's 1st publicly available roblox game.
+The repository has 2 main parts under the "Lobby" and
+1st map "Hospital Map".
 Each map will be divided into ReplicatedStorage, ServerScriptService, ServerStorage, StarterPlayer, and other imbedded local scripts within the Workspace or GUI components.